compulim/generator-azure-web-app/README.md

-# modern-web-template
+# generator-azure-web-app

 [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)

-Website template with [React](https://facebook.github.io/react/), [Webpack](https://webpack.github.io/), [hot module replacement](https://webpack.github.io/docs/hot-module-replacement-with-webpack.html), [Express](https://expressjs.com/), and [rollup.js](http://rollupjs.org/).
-[MSDeploy](https://www.iis.net/downloads/microsoft/web-deploy) to prepare deployment for [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/).
+Generates a minimalist Web App with [React](https://facebook.github.io/react/), [Webpack](https://webpack.github.io/), [rollup.js](http://rollupjs.org/), [Express](https://expressjs.com/), and [Gulp](http://gulpjs.com/).

+You can deploy the Web App to a vanilla Node.js, [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/), or IIS.

 ## Introduction

-Modern websites are not bunches of plain text files.
+Modern websites are not just bunches of plain text files.
 Build process increases page load efficiency and overall page performance.
 This process involves:

 * Concatenating multiple JavaScript files into a single file (a.k.a. bundling)
 * Obfuscate and minify JavaScript files
 * Re-compress JPEG and PNG files for better compression ratio
 * Remove dead code or code that is only used in development mode

-We use Webpack and rollup.js as a bundler for our build process.
+We use [Webpack](https://webpack.github.io/) and [rollup.js](http://rollupjs.org/) as a bundler for our build process.
 And the directory structure is designed to be able to host as a standalone Node.js server or IIS on [Azure Web Apps](https://azure.microsoft.com/en-us/services/app-service/web/) and [Azure VM](https://azure.microsoft.com/en-us/services/virtual-machines/).

 Notes: we recently moved to rollup.js for bundling in production mode, and Webpack development server in development mode. `Rollup.js` has better tree-shaking algorithm and less clunky source code.

-## Try it out in 3 steps
+## Try it out in 3 easy steps

 1. Fork this repository
 2. Click [![Deploy to Azure](http://azuredeploy.net/deploybutton.png)](https://azuredeploy.net/)